A new hierarchical clustering algorithm to identify non-overlapping like-minded communities: Our Algorithm: Like-mindedness Maximization

-To implement the algorithm, we index each community by its smallest numbered node and maintain a $|V| \times |V|$ matrix $M$, which stores the pointers to the scores $S(C_i, C_j)$ of the respective pair of communities $\{C_i, C_j\}$.
-A max-heap $H$ is used to store the scores.
-When the pair of communities with the highest score has been identified from the heap and merged, we need to update the entries corresponding to $\{C_i, C_k\}$ for all $i \neq k$ and $\{C_j, C_k\}$ for all $j \neq k$.
-The update operation in a node requires the respective score to be recalculated, which takes a total of $O({|V|}^2)$ time over all iterations due to the fact that the similarity of a pair of vertices is used for score calculation only when they belong to two different communities being merged.
+To implement the algorithm, we index each community by its smallest numbered node and maintain a $|V| \times |V|$ matrix $M$ that stores the pointers to the scores $S(C_i, C_j)$ of the respective pairs of communities $\{C_i, C_j\}$.
+To begin with, a max-heap $H$ with $O({|V|}^2)$ nodes is created in $O({|V|}^2)$ time to store the scores.
+When the pair of communities $\{C_i, C_j\}$ with the highest score has been identified from the heap and merged into $C_k$, we need to update the heap entries corresponding to $\{C_i, C_k\}$ for all $i \neq k$ and $\{C_j, C_k\}$ for all $j \neq k$.
+The update operation in a node requires the respective score to be recalculated, which takes a total of $O({|V|}^2)$ time over all iterations due to the fact that the similarity of a pair of vertices is used for the score calculation only when they belong to two different communities being merged.
 Since pairs of communities are merged in $O(|V|)$ iterations, each of which requires $O(|V|)$ update operations in a max-heap requiring $O(\log |V|)$ time per operation, the running time of the algorithm is $O({|V|}^2 \log |V| + {|V|}^2)$ $= O({|V|}^2 \log |V|)$.